-16.(1) A Minister or other person who exercises a statutory duty which touches upon issues regarding freedom of expression and opinion, and access to information must in discharging that duty, have regard to the need to ensure that persons with disabilities can exercise the right to freedom of expression and opinion, including the freedom to seek, receive and impart information and ideas on an equal basis with others and through all forms of communication of their choice, including by-

-- (a) providing information intended for the general public to persons with disabilities in accessible formats and technologies appropriate to different kinds of disabilities in a timely manner and without additional cost; - (b) accepting and facilitating the use of sign languages, Braille, augmentative and alternative communication, and all other accessible means, modes and formats of communication of their choice by persons with disabilities in official interactions; - (c) urging private entities that provide services to the general public, including through the internet, to provide information and services in accessible and usable formats for persons with disabilities; - (d) encouraging the mass media, including providers of information through the internet, to make their services accessible to persons with disabilities; - (e) recognizing and promoting the use of sign languages.

-(2) For the purposes of subsection (1) a Minister may make such provision by regulations or, where appropriate, by implementing plans programmes or policies.
+- 17.(1) A person who exercises a statutory duty relating to issues regarding freedom of expression and opinion, and access to information must, in discharging that duty, promote, as far as reasonably possible, the right of persons with disabilities to freedom of expression and opinion, including the freedom to seek, receive and impart information and ideas on an equal basis with others and through all forms of communication of their choice, including by- - (a) providing information intended for the general public to persons with disabilities in accessible formats and technologies appropriate to different kinds of disabilities in a timely manner and without additional cost; - (b) accepting and facilitating the use of sign languages, Braille, augmentative and alternative communication, and all other accessible means, modes and formats of communication of their choice by persons with disabilities in official interactions; - (c) urging private entities that provide services to the general public, including through the internet, to provide information and services in accessible and usable formats for persons with disabilities; - (d) encouraging the mass media, including providers of information through the internet, to make their services accessible to persons with disabilities; - (e) recognising and promoting the use of sign languages. - (2) For the purposes of subsection (1) a Minister may make such provision by Regulations or, where appropriate, by implementing plans, programmes or policies.